 Just a few months after Rachel’s house was burgled, she was invited into prison to share how much hurt and harm he’d caused her and her family.

-Viv and her husband were awoken during the night where they talked to the young man until the police arrived.
+Viv and her husband were woken during the night after their house was broken into.
+They were able to talk to the young man until the police arrived, and Viv later met him again through Restorative Justice.

 John Mcgowan is the head porter at Durham Cathedral.
 He lives on site.
 One night in November 2013 he became aware of noise on the roof of the Chapter House.
 He went to investigate and saw that four people had climbed up some scaffolding and were putting themselves in much danger as the roof is very high and there is a steep drop into the river at one side.